ScribeShadow: The Translation Tool Built by Indie Publishers Who Couldn't Afford Translators

 A professional literary translator charges between five and fifteen cents per word.
-Your 80,000-word novel?
-That’s $4,000 to $12,000, per language.
-Multiply by twelve and you’re looking at a second mortgage.
-For a small press running lean, the math doesn’t just not work.
-It laughs at you.
+Your 80,000-word novel runs $4,000 to $12,000, per language.
+Multiply that by twelve and you’re looking at a down payment on a house.
+For a small indie press running lean, the math doesn’t just fail.
+It mocks you.

-This is not a hypothetical scenario.
-This was a Tuesday for Marisa and her husband.
+This wasn’t a hypothetical for Marisa and her husband.
+This was a Tuesday.

 A Small Press With a Big Problem

 Marisa and her husband ran a small publishing press.
 The books sold.
 The audience was there.
-And every time they looked at international markets, they hit the same wall: translation costs that made expansion impossible on an indie budget.
+And every time they looked at international markets, they hit the same wall.

-When AI translation tools started improving in 2023 and 2024, Marisa’s husband saw a path through the problem.
-Not a generic translation API wrapped in a pretty interface, but something designed from the ground up for the specific workflow of translating a full-length book.
+When AI translation tools started getting good in 2023 and 2024, Marisa’s husband saw a way through.
+Not another generic translation API in a pretty wrapper, but something designed specifically for the workflow of translating a full-length book.
 The kind of tool they wished had existed when they were trying to grow their press.

 That tool became ScribeShadow.